LonaCoding/IRP/README.md

 Independent Research Project: Effects of Valproic Acid and Similarity of Gene Expression Changes Compared to Obesity

 ## Acknowledgement:
-The owner of this repository would like to thank Dr Marcin Wozniak for writing all of the scripts available in this repository with the exception of analysis_foldAndPathComparison.R as well as certain parts of GEO_datasetsSearch.ipnyb, analysis_differentialGE.R and analysis_WCNA.R.
+The owner of this repository would like to thank Dr Marcin Wozniak for writing all of the scripts available in this repository with the exception of analysis_foldAndPathComparison.R and analysis_WCNA.R as well as certain parts of GEO_datasetsSearch.ipnyb and analysis_differentialGE.R.

 ## Pipeline: